farhat-lab/fast-lineage-caller/README.md

 ### Concept
 The idea of this program is to be able to call the lineage of a query MTB (Mycobacterium tuberculosis) strain quickly.
 You should be able to do this either starting from a genome assembly or from a vcf file.
+The program uses the 62 SNPs to call the lineages (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4166679/)

 ### Requirements
 * you need to install vrt_tools (check https://github.com/farhat-lab/vrt-tools)